Free Technical White Paper

 Cost Control

-Not every task needs GPT-4.
-Route data collection to cheap models ($0.15/M tokens) and reserve expensive models for creative writing.
+Not every task needs the most expensive model.
+Route data collection to lightweight models and reserve capable models for creative writing.

 Shared Learning